-Section Instructor: Dr. Sandra Helquist (Ph.D.)
-Office: Flanner Hall 200-B (shared office suite)
+Section Instructor: Dr. Zachary Osner (Ph.D.)
+Office: Flanner Hall Room 200A

-Email: shelquist@luc.edu
+Email: zosner@luc.edu

-Email Policy & Timing: Use your Loyola (@luc.edu) email and send to shelquist@luc.edu with only "CHEM 180" in the subject line of the message, OR, reply directly to an email that I've sent to the class via Sakai.
+Email Policy & Timing:

+Use your Loyola (@luc.edu) email and send to zosner@luc.edu with only "CHEM 180" in the subject line of the message, OR, reply directly to an email that I've sent to the class via Sakai.
 Doing either of these will ensure that I read your message.
 In most cases I will be able to respond within 24 hours Monday-Friday when classes are in session.
 You are encouraged to use Office Hours to get immediate answers to your questions, and to use your classmates as resources for help.
-You are welcome to email me in the evenings/nighttime, and you can expect a response sometime during the next day.
+You are welcome to email me in the evenings/nighttime, and you can expect a response sometime within 48 hours.

-Office Hours Policy: You are welcome to stop by at any time to see if my door is open and check my posted schedule.
+Office Hours Policy:

+You are welcome to stop by at any time to see if my door is open and check my posted schedule.
 Occasional extra hours may be announced in class.
 For regular OH, just show up!!
 Bring your questions anytime during the times listed.
-Bring a classmate with you or meet your classmates there to work together & get feedback & help.
+Bring a classmate with you or meet your classmates there to work together & get feedback & help